-The Shoreline School Board rescinded the service requirement for the Class of 2021.
-We expect the District to review the requirement for other classes later this school year and will keep you informed of any adjustments.
+The Shoreline School Board rescinded the service requirement for the Classes of 2020 and 2021.
+We expect the District to review the requirement for other classes by the end of the school year and will keep you informed of any adjustments.
 Families should consider the program on hold.

 Shorewood Community Service Requirements

 All high school students in the Shoreline School District are required to complete 40 hours of Community Service to graduate.
 Please review the information below to better understand the Community Service requirement.
 National Honor Society members, please see detailed information near the bottom of the page for the additional NHS service requirements.